People with disability

 The NDIA will also work in close partnership with local communities to improve inclusion and people with disability.
 The Agency will also look at fostering innovation, research and best practice to better support people with disability.
 In building awareness of disability across the general community we can address the things that can make a difference to everyday life for people with a disability, their families and carers.

-The National Disability Insurance Agency will provide information and referral to existing mainstream and community services in your launch area.
+The National Disability Insurance Agency provides information and referral to existing mainstream and community services

-Inclusion of and access for people with disability to mainstream services, community based activities and other government initiatives, is a shared responsibility.
+Access and inclusion of people with disability to mainstream services, community based activities and other government initiatives